 Secondary Sources Wright Brothers Timeline

-April 16, 1867: Wilbur Wright is born is born on a farm not far from New Castle, Indiana.
+April 16, 1867: Wilbur Wright is born on a farm not far from New Castle, Indiana.

 August 19, 1871: Orville Wright is born in Dayton, Ohio.